Wayfarer545/MotoKonig-web-application/README.md

 ├── domain/          # Business logic and entities
 ├── application/     # Use cases and controllers
 ├── infrastructure/  # External services implementation
-├── adapters/        # Interface adapters
-├── presentation/    # API layer
-└── config/          # Configuration
+├── presentation/    # API layer (routers, schemas) └── config/          # Configuration
 </pre>

-See structure.md for detailed structure.
+See structure.md for detailed structure and development roadmap.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.